Now you can finance your new small business purchases and claim tax deductions

 What items can I claim based on the recent tax breaks announced?

-You can claim tax breaks on the following items related to your business as long as they cost less than $20,000 each.
+You can claim tax breaks on the following items related to your business as long as they cost less than $20,000 each and are used for business purposes.

 - Cars and motorbikes